TonyRipa/PlaceValue/README.md

 ComplexPlaceValue
 -------------------
-Whereas, placevalue extended wholeplacevalue by allowing for negative exponents to the right of the decimal point, <i>complexplacevalue.js</i> extends placevalue by allowing for imaginary exponents above the decimal point and negative imaginary exponents below the decimal point.
+Whereas, markedplacevalue extended wholeplacevalue by allowing for negative exponents to the right of the PlaceMark, <i>complexplacevalue.js</i> extends markedplacevalue by allowing for imaginary exponents above the PlaceMark and negative imaginary exponents below the PlaceMark.
 ComplexPlaceValue also allows for the digits themselves to be complex.
 ComplexPlaceValue is implemented as a floating point version of <i>wholeplacevaluecomplex2.js</i> (via composition).
 ComplexPlaceValue finds a natural application in the ComplexExponential data type base e<sup>x</sup> where the horizontal axis represents real powers of e<sup>x</sup> to represent things such as cosh(x), and the vertical axis represents imaginary powers of e<sup>x</sup> to represent things like cos(x).
 Laplace's complex number s, which has the property of differentiating anything that it multiplies, exposes its full circular character in this representation.
 Whereas in a+bi form it looks like this:

 <table>
 <tr><td>2+2i</td><td>1+2i</td><td>0+2i</td><td>-1+2i</td><td>-2+2i</td></tr>